wkoszek/me/source/blog/2012-10-02-book-emyth-revisited.md

 her.

-The difference between having a business and having a job is explained here to, and some advices on how to not make former turn to later are given.
+The difference between having a business and having a job is explained here to, and some advises on how to not make former turn to later are given.

 Structure of the book was quite interesting: it started as a light-weight introduction on how business works and short introduction to "The American